vamodale/feelog-app/README.md

 </div>

 ## 📙 About
 Feelog uses a Machine Learning model with Facial Analysis to create a history of emotions.
 The user will be able to document their emotions daily, taking a selfie and writing a short text about how they feel.
 After that, through a calendar, different insights can be made by recording the user's daily life.
-Acting as a feeling journal, Felog makes sure you never forget how you once felt.
+Acting as a feeling journal, Feelog makes sure you never forget how you once felt.

 ## [▶️ Video](https://youtu.be/LFzbZXUbYrQ)
 [![Watch the video](https://i.ibb.co/zH44vbQ/Feelog-showing-the-app.gif)](https://youtu.be/LFzbZXUbYrQ)